PADL/libbrowserid/gss-browserid.md

 response assertion.
 If the context has expired, GSS\_S\_CONTEXT\_EXPIRED is returned and context establishment fails.

-4. The context root key (CRK) is derived from the DH shared secret and GSS\_S\_COMPLETE is returned to indicate the user is authenticated and the context is ready for use.
+4. The context root key (CRK) is derived from the ECDH shared secret and GSS\_S\_COMPLETE is returned to indicate the user is authenticated and the context is ready for use.
 No output token is emitted.